 While it is true that you can get a chuck-eye steak for less than a ribeye, there is nothing ‘poor’ about the rich beef flavor and succulent texture of this fabulous cut.

 Combining the delicate longissimus dorsi muscle that makes a ribeye so tender, and the deep flavours of the chuck, this underappreciated cut can be turned into a steak night superstar, and, in this article, we’ll show you how to do just that!

 What is chuck eye steak?

-The chuck eye is cut from the fifth rib, right next to the sixth to twelfth ribs that are used for the much better know ribeye and has much more in common with the ribeye than your average beef roasting joint.
+The chuck eye is cut from the fifth rib, right next to the sixth to twelfth ribs that, are used for the much better known ribeye and have much more in common with the ribeye than your average beef roasting joint.

-The majority of the chuck eye is made up of the same tender longissimus dorsi muscle that makes up most of the ribeye.
+Most of the chuck eye comprises the same tender longissimus dorsi muscle that makes up most of the ribeye.
 This means you can cook it hot and fast without it turning into chewy boot leather.